 How to Eat Healthy During the Holidays and Still Indulge In Your Favorite Foods

-Thinking "It Can't Hurt" to Take a Holiday From Healthy Foods
+Are You Thinking "It Can't Hurt" to Take a Holiday From Healthy Foods?

-Plan ahead to scale back on portions if you want to indulge in rich foods or decadent desserts.
+It's okay to indulge in rich foods and decadent desserts during the holidays, but keep the portions healthy - a little bit here, a little bit there.
 If you do overindulge, make sure you get in some extra exercise to burn off those extra calories.
 Taking small steps — using the stairs instead of the escalator, parking further away at the mall — adds up to big strides at the end of the day.
 Remember to eat healthy the rest of the time, choosing the following foods:

 - Whole grains